sirallen/buxton-challenge-2014/README.md

 ElasticNet.R contains my implementation of an Elastic Net (R package glmnet), which performs regularization and variable selection to generate a multiple regression model, as well as cross-validation to optimize predictive accuracy.
 I also wrote code for scrubbing, since the data set had missing and mislabeled values in some places.

 LocalLASSO.R contains an implementation of local regression, which builds a weighted multiple regression (LASSO) for each existing store, with the weights given by a composite kernel capturing demographic similarities between pairs of stores.
-The sales revenue predictions for the potential store locations are a weighted average of the predictions given by the models associated with the k-most-similar existing stores, again using the kernel as a similarity metric.
+The sales revenue prediction for each potential store location is a weighted average of the predictions given by the models associated with the k-most-similar existing stores, again using the kernel as a similarity metric.

 Due to a nondiclsoure agreement, the actual data set is unavailable.
 My team's presentation and write-up are available upon request; please email sirallen@sas.upenn.edu.